 The master of science in cybersecurity at UD is a 30–credit hour online program for students looking to earn a master’s in network security.
 Designated a National Center of Academic Excellence in Cyber Defense Education by the National Security Agency and the U.S. Department of Homeland Security, the program emphasizes leadership and ethics in cybersecurity.
 The required 30–credit hours consist of ten courses.
 These courses cover topics, such as business analytics, data protection, digital forensics, and effective leadership.
 Students also take a master of science practicum course in strategic cybersecurity.

-The University of Dallas is regionally accredited by the Southern Association of Colleges and Schools.
+University of Dallas is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 As a branch of the University of Maryland, University of Maryland University College provides flexible, affordable higher education to working adults.
 UMUC offers classes entirely online and through hybrid online/on–campus formats for students who may want to supplement their online learning with in–class experiences.
 Students in these hybrid formats can attend courses at over twenty locations around Maryland, Washington D.C., and Virginia.
 Students can choose from over 90 degrees, certificates, and specializations.Those interested in a master’s degree in network security can pursue a master of science in cybersecurity technology.